 3 Determine Cable Load - Review the number and type of cable(s) form the job descriptions and requirements.
 "Cable fill" in a tray is calculated by using data and criteria specified in NEC 392.
 To determine the total "cable weight", add all cables on a lb/ft basis.

-- Data, telephone and instrument cable should be calculated to fill tray to 50% of the tray cross section fill area (40% for solid bottom tray). in reality, because of voids, overlapping the circular shape of the cable, a 50% fill will appear to completely fill the cable tray.
+- Data, telephone and instrument cable should be calculated to fill the tray to 50% of the tray cross-section fill area (40% for solid bottom tray). in reality, because of voids, overlapping the circular shape of the cable, a 50% fill will appear to completely fill the cable tray.